erichard/Knab/README.md

 ## Documentation

- - [Examples](https://github.com/erichard/Knab/wiki/Examples) - How to use the library
+ - [How To Use](https://github.com/erichard/Knab/blob/master/doc/how_to_use.md) - How to use the library

 ## Requirements